2salman-19/chatbot/README.md

 - **Multi-source Data**: Ingests Jazz package data from PDF, OCR (images), and web scraping (ProPakistani).
 - **Easy Data Updates**: Add or update packages and regenerate embeddings easily.
 - **Interactive Chatbot**: Use in terminal or via a Streamlit web app.

--**web search** : if the user query dose not match with exist data collections then the web search will activate and get the results from the mentioned website with bangs duckduckgo library (ddg)
+- **web search** : if the user query dose not match with exist data collections then the web search will activate and get the results from the mentioned website with bangs duckduckgo library (ddg)

 ---